 With summer weather approaching, here’s a look back at how PBZ has kept and continues to keep the job shop a comfortable working environment for all of the employees.
+Below are various ways to stay cool while welding.

 A job shop can be an uncomfortably hot place.
 Working in a job shop in summer raises concerns over occupational heat exposure.
 With rising temperatures outside and an increase in humidity, work conditions become even more of a challenge.
 It’s especially difficult for welders, who must wear heavy protective gear while working, and whose equipment radiates heat.
 For those reasons, it’s critical to find ways to stay cool while welding.